xiaodown/karmabot/README.md

 - **Check karma:**
   `@username karma`

+## Abuse Prevention

 - **Buzzkill mode:**
   Karma changes are capped at **+5** and **-2** per message (configurable in `settings.py`).

+- **Spam protection:**
+  Users can only have their karma changed once every configurable interval (default: 15 seconds, set in `settings.py`).

+- **Self-karma prevention:**
+  Users cannot give themselves karma.

 ---

 ## Notes

 - Make sure your bot has permission to read messages and see members in the channels you want it to operate in.
-- Due to Discord's markdown, three or more consecutive dashes (`---`) after a mention may not work as expected (interpreted as markdown for horizontal rule).
-Recommend keeping the BUZZKILL_NEGATIVE_MAX at 2.
+- Due to Discord's markdown, three or more consecutive dashes (`---`) after a mention may not work as expected.
+Use spaces or avoid triple dashes.

 ---